 In the DRC, routine immunisation programmes have suffered due to the Ebola outbreak and ongoing conflict.
 Now, the country is also facing the world’s largest measles outbreak.
 Tragically, the number of people who have died from measles is already double that of those killed by Ebola, the vast majority of them children.

-Globally, physical distancing policies in response to COVID-19 have meant that 14 major Gavi-supported vaccination campaigns(opens in a new tab) – including polio, measles, cholera, HPV, yellow fever and meningitis – have all been postponed, as have four national vaccine introductions.
+Globally, physical distancing policies in response to Covid-19 have meant that 14 major Gavi-supported vaccination campaigns – including polio, measles, cholera, HPV, yellow fever and meningitis – have all been postponed, as have four national vaccine introductions.
 Collectively these would have immunised more than 13.5 million people.
-And the Measles and Rubella Initiative(opens in a new tab) has estimated that more than 117 million children across the world are at risk of missing out on receiving the life-saving measles vaccine.
+And the Measles and Rubella Initiative has estimated that more than 117 million children across the world are at risk of missing out on receiving the life-saving measles vaccine.

-As COVID-19 pushes health systems to the absolute limit, we must do everything possible to prevent countries from having to face multiple outbreaks, especially from diseases for which we already have safe, effective and low-cost vaccines available.
+As Covid-19 pushes health systems to the absolute limit, we must do everything possible to prevent countries from having to face multiple outbreaks, especially from diseases for which we already have safe, effective and low-cost vaccines available.

 Major catch-up vaccination programmes will be an urgent requirement as soon as it is possible to implement them safely, and organisations such as Gavi will be crucial to ensuring that vaccines reach those who need them the most.

-This World Immunisation Week is an important reminder that vaccines, as well as tests and treatments, are our only way to end the COVID-19 pandemic.
+This World Immunisation Week is an important reminder that vaccines, as well as tests and treatments, are our only way to end the Covid-19 pandemic.